23f2001665/eazee-parking/README.md

 This project targets to create a nice web app, which can be used to book parking spots by users and also gives admin an easy access to maintain the lots and users.

 ## Overview
+---
 This project is a Flask-based web application for managing parking lots, users, reservations, and admin operations.
-It uses SQLAlchemy for ORM, Flask-Login for authentication, and organizes code using Blueprints for modularity.
+It uses SQLAlchemy for ORM, Flask-Login and Flask-WTF for authentication, and organizes code using Blueprints for modularity.
 I have also used dotevn module to load environment variables and faker packer to create sample data for testing.
 ---